Guess what's special about today? It's 12/12/12 AND National Cocoa Day!

 It isn't astrophysics.

 Despite this, most people still purchase store-bought hot cocoa packets instead of making their own.
 (I was one of those people not too long ago.)

-For convenience, of course, AND because most folks have no idea what's actually in their mixes.
-They assume it's only cocoa powder, powdered milk and sugar.
+For convenience, of course, and because most folks have no idea what's actually in these mixes.
+They assume it's only cocoa powder, powdered milk, and sugar.
 Wrong.

 Here's the ingredients list for a packet of a popular Hot Cocoa Mix:

 Here's the ingredients list for the drink pods you stick into the single serve machines:

 Grossed out yet?

 Thankfully these sites had the ingredients posted already so I didn't have to go to the grocery store and pay for a box of hot chocolate only to immediately throw it away.

 Fun personal anecdote from last year: whenever I and a few of my co-workers made hot chocolate with a packet of "cocoa" mixed with water last winter, we'd end up with upset stomachs.
 Now I know why.